dropseed/barrel/README.md

 The only caveat at this point is that `.venv/bin/` needs to be in the user's `PATH`, or they need to use `./.venv/bin/<package>` directly.
-The install script will help point this out and how it can be done.
+The install script will help point this out and how it can be done (ex. `export PATH="./.venv/bin:$PATH"`).

 ## Barrel for package authors